Detective Chinatown: Plot

 To solve the murder, Qin and Tang must watch the surveillance footage of the workshop.
 As it is kept in Huang's computer, Tang lures the police force away while Qin and Kon retrieve the footage and other documents about Sompat.
 After translating the documents, Qin finds that Sompat's son went missing a year prior and that Sompat frequented a café.
 Following the trail, Qin and Tang are led to Snow (Zhang Zifeng), who was a school classmate of Sompat's son.

 Qin and Tang are soon captured and led to Mr. Yan, who gives them 3 days to find the stolen gold.
-Qin and Tang split up, with Qin meeting Snow for a second time and Tang being pursued again by Huang.
-Qin discovers that Snow's stepfather works at the junk yard near the parking lot, making him a suspect.
+Qin and Tang split up after quarrelling with each other, with Qin finding Snow for a second time and Tang being pursued again by Huang.
+At Snow's house, Qin saw Snow's stepfather returned from work and suddenly, Qin's photogenetic memory kicked into overdrive and Qin remembered that he had glanced at Snow's stepfather whilst him and Tang's initial visit to the junk yard near the parking lot, making him a suspect.
+Huang chased Tang to a construction site but after a blunder, Tang fell into a gondola after a tussle and by luck, used it to escape from Huang's pursuit.

-Qin and Tang rejoin at the workshop, where they hypothesize that the murderer hid in the workshop for one week (As the surveillance footage overrides itself after a week), killed Sompat before Tang's delivery, and escaped the workshop by hiding in the box Tang delivered.
+Qin and Tang rejoin at the workshop, where after a re-enactment, they hypothesized that the murderer hid in the workshop for one week (As the surveillance footage overrides itself after a week), killed Sompat before Tang's delivery, and escaped the workshop by hiding in the box Tang delivered.
 They are suddenly ambushed by the masked murderer, who sets the workshop on fire.
 Qin and Tang narrowly escape.